aspose-words/Aspose.Words-Documentation/net/developer-guide/loading-saving-and-converting/save-a-document/specify-save-options/_index.md

 To convert HTML or SVG into PDF, simply invoke the [Save](https://apireference.aspose.com/words/net/aspose.words/document/methods/save/index) method and specify a file name with the “.PDF” extension.
 If you want to load images, CSS, etc. from external sources, you can use [IResourceSavingCallback](https://apireference.aspose.com/words/net/aspose.words.saving/iresourcesavingcallback).

-The following code example shows how to convert HTML to PDF and loads images from external sources:
+The following code example demonstrates how to convert HTML to PDF and loads images from external sources:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Loading-and-Saving-ImageLoadingWithCredentialsHandler-ImageLoadingWithCredentialsHandler.cs" >}}